hellwolf/yul-dsl-monorepo/README.md

 * Many emerging ecosystems have specialized programming languages to work on them.
 The Solidity programming language, which is created for Ethereum Virtual Machine (EVM) related ecosystems, is one example.

-* These new languages don't serve a purpose than programming for its particular ecosystem.
+* These new languages don't serve any purpose other than programming for its particular ecosystem.

 * In the meantime, programming language theories have continued advancing, especially in type theory and category theory.